Johann Christian Reinhart

 Johann Christian Reinhart (24 January 1761 – 9 June 1847) was a German painter and engraver.
 He was one of the founders, along with Joseph Anton Koch, of German romantic classical landscape painting.

 Biography

 Reinhart was born in Hof, Bavaria, and attended the gymnasium in Hof where he was encouraged to draw by one of his teachers.
-His artistic career was divided between his early years in Germany and a career as a professional artist in Italy.
+His artistic career was divided between his early years in Germany and a career as a professional artist in Italy and France.

 Early years in Germany

 Following in his father's footsteps, Johann Christian started to study theology but turned more and more to art.
 He studied under Adam Friedrich Oeser in Leipzig.
 In 1783 he moved to Dresden where he furthered his studies under Johann Christian Klengel who taught him chiefly after the Dutch masters.
 On the death of his mother in 1784, he spent a short time in Hof before returning to Dresden.
 He struck up a friendship with Friedrich Schiller in 1785.